-Scottish Word: Maister.
+Scottish Word: Mant.

 Ah’m a craw an canni sing so the maister steam-smith made me this furlie so I can mak my ain music.
 He loves craws.
 Ah keep the fire stoked and the steam organ toots awa played … Continue reading Maister.